aspnet/Blazor.Docs/docs/debugging.md

 * Perform most other ordinary debugging scenarios.

 Development of further debugging scenarios is an on-going focus of the engineering team.

+## Troubleshooting tips

+If you are running into errors, the following tips may help.

+* Use the HTTP URL for your app instead of the HTTPS to debug.
+* In the debugger tab, open the console in your developer tools and clear the local storage.
+Then try re-launching the window.
+You can clear the local storage with this JS function: localStorage.clear()